elizhyu/elizhyu.github.io/pages/projects/hybrid-electric-go-kart.md

 ### Electric Driving Motor

 The electric motor used is **EJ4-4001** 48-volt DC, shunt-wound, reversible traction motor in a golf cart motor-axle assembly.
-The motor is capable of providing a maxium of 3.2 HP.
+The motor is capable of providing a maximum of 3.2 HP.

 <br>